joelburton/Homework/Homework05/README.md

 Subject: *URGENT* SALES REPORT ADVICE NEEDED!!

 Attached you'll find the file `sales_report.csv`, which contains a line for each order placed.
-Every order (and hence, ever line) contains the salesperson's name, total amount of the order and total number of melons sold.
+An order (and hence, each line in `sales_report.csv`) contains the salesperson's name, total amount of the order and total number of melons sold.

 You'll also find the `sales_report.py` script, which displays a report of the total number of melons